inex/ixp-manager-docs-md/docs/features/rir-objects.md

 Options:
-      --send-email      Rather than printing to screen, sends and email for updating a RIR automatically --to[=TO]         The email address to send the object to (if not specified then uses IXP_API_RIR_EMAIL_TO) --from[=FROM]     The email address from which the email is sent (if not specified, tries IXP_API_RIR_EMAIL_FROM and then defaults to IDENTITY_EMAIL)
+      --send-email      Rather than printing to screen, sends and email for updating a RIR automatically --force           Send email even if it matches the cached version --to[=TO]         The email address to send the object to (if not specified then uses IXP_API_RIR_EMAIL_TO) --from[=FROM]     The email address from which the email is sent (if not specified, tries IXP_API_RIR_EMAIL_FROM and then defaults to IDENTITY_EMAIL)
   -h, --help            Display this help message